 Carole Watson was Deputy Editor of Grazia magazine, Features Editor at the News of the World, and Head of Features at the Daily Mirror, in a journalism career spanning over 25 years.
-She is now programme leader of the BA (Hons) Fashion Journalism course at the University of Sunderland, where she also teaches media law to all journalism students.
+She is now Team Leader of Journalism and Communications at the University of Sunderland, where she also teaches media law to all journalism students.
 Here, Carole shares an insight into the opportunities the University of Sunderland has to offer aspiring journalists.

 Network with award-winning journalists